 Taking the time to talk about our assumptions and what our team’s norms should be can save time and accelerate results down the line.
 Setting ground rules is part of setting expectations for team performance.
 Meeting these expectations will build trust and improve accountability.

 Ground rules, or rules of engagement, are typically discussed and agreed to early during the formation of a team.
-The rules can be reviewed periodically and renegotiated whenever someone new joins the team.
+The rules should be reviewed periodically and renegotiated whenever someone new joins the team.
 They should also be reviewed if the team isn’t functioning well.
 Consider posting these rules or guidance in a shared location, or post them in chat before a video conference.

 Our experience from putting teams through The Five Behaviors Team Development is that this step of team formation is often skipped.
 People make assumptions and inevitably other people do not meet them.
 Healthier groups might tweak a few assumed rules.
 More dysfunctional teams might surprise you by suggesting rules that seem obvious, such as members will not publicly badmouth other team members.

 Here are sample rules adopted by teams: